gutolizar/Gutolizar/README.md

 - 👋 Hi, I’m @Gutolizar
-- 👀 I’m interested in C, Python, JS, Fullstack development
+- 👀 I’m interested in C, Python, JS, Fullstack Webdevelopment
 - 🌱 I’m currently learning from Harvard
 - 💞️ I’m looking to collaborate on webapps and stuff related to webapps
 - 📫 How to reach me >> instagram: @gutolizar